nathanmandell99/QuickTask/README.md

    ```

 From here, press `w` in the terminal to open the web version.
 To view the app
-version, it is simplest to use [Expo Go](https://expo.dev/go), which can be installed from
+version, it is simplest to use [Expo Go](https://expo.dev/go), which can be
-the App Store or the Play Store.
+installed from the App Store or the Play Store.
 Once Expo Go is installed, open it
 and select "Scan QR Code."
 Scan the QR code printed in the terminal after
 having completed step 3, and QuickTask will be opened.
-Note that
+If this does not
+work, scan the QR code in your normal Camera app and open the link in
-the mobile device running Expo Go must be connected to the same
+Expo Go when prompted.
+Note that the mobile device running Expo Go must
-WiFi network as the system running `npx expo start`.
+be connected to the same WiFi network as the system running `npx expo start`.

 ## Use